 Meet the NSW Group Chairs

-Chair of NSW Women in Chemistry Group
+Chair of the NSW Analytical and Environmental Group

 I’m Danny Slee and I am the newly elected chair of the NSW Analytical and Environmental Chemistry Group.
 I am a practicing chemist with a long history of working and managing environmental testing laboratories.
 In this article, I will describe my journey as a chemist from the dim past of the1980s to the present.

 I graduated in 1988 from the University of Queensland with an interest in synthetic organic chemistry.
 I started my career as a technician at the Department of Primary Industries laboratory in Yeerongpilly in Brisbane.
 At the time, the laboratory was very busy analysing hundreds of beef fat samples for organochlorine pesticides (e.g. DDT and dieldrin).
 At that time, the USA had banned Australian meat due to some pesticide violations and the Australian government responded by initiating a substantial testing program to test beef consignments prior to export.
 The job was a great introduction to rapid testing under pressure!